franksh/dsr-rossman-comp/readme.md

 ### High priority

 - Hyperparameter Optimization of LightGBM (GridCV)
-- TargetEncode Everything
+- TargetEncode and Standardscale Everything
+- Update Readme
+- Upsample second half of the year

+### Medium priority

-- Do StandardScaling of Features
+- Plot residuals of the prediction
-- Add month end, month beginning
-- Add more time frequency variables
-- Days to January, Days to Christmas
 - Encode holidays better
   - Look at Promo2.
 Add feature whether store runs Promo.
-- Update Readme

-### Mediuam priority

-- Plot residuals of the prediction
+- Add more time frequency variables
+- Add a feature for total days that have passed

 ### Low priority